 They must also be able to handle risk.
 If the thought of not getting paid on a regular basis, failing to sell your product, or simply falling flat on your face frightens you to paralysis, you may have difficulty dealing with the up-and-down nature of entrepreneurship.

-So, what can you do to become an entrepreneur?
 What are the steps to becoming an entrepreneur?
-Because of the many types of entrepreneurs, there are many different paths you can take.
+There are many different paths you can take.
 For example, the owner of a delivery company wouldn’t take the exact same path as an interior decorator.
-But there are some similar steps all of them should take.
+But there are some similar steps all entrepreneurs should take.

-In general, these are the steps you will take to become an entrepreneur:
+In general, these are the steps to take to become an entrepreneur:

 Step 1: Find Your Industry or Niche